nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-ai.md

 * **audio** - When an audio file is added to a document.
 * **text** - When binary text is extracted from a document.

-These allow you to quick start your processing chain quickly.
+These allow you to start your processing chain quickly.

 ## Extensions
 Core-AI is create with multiple extension points to the several processors.
 One